cbao/PubMed_Comparative_Analysis/README.md

 For example, if a study is carried out by 5 researchers: 2 affiliated with Taiwanese universities, 1 affiliated with a South Korean university, and 2 undisclosed.
 Then Taiwan will receive ~.66 points and South Korea will receive ~.33 points.

-If a study has no disclosed affiliations, then the study will be ignored for the purpose of this analysis - for the reasons explained above in "Challenges" as to why the other available fields are unreliable.
+If a study doesn't have any disclosed affiliations, then the study will be ignored for the purpose of this analysis - for the reasons explained above in "Challenges" as to why the other available fields are unreliable.

 ## Finding the proper data to measure against
 We must first search for a topic that should be of equal interest to all countries.
 If we are successful in finding such a topic, then said topic should have a distribution curve similar to that of the distribution curve from the aggregated total research output.